 Con: There is no special APR for signing on.
 What you see is what you get.

 It’s important to know if you’re signing up for the best of the best, so we’ve found other new business credit cards to compare to.

-While this card is also by chase, these two cards are designed for both types of businesses: large business and small business that don’t spend as much.
-The normal Ink plus credit card is great for larger companies that meet the spending minimums where as the Ink Cash is designed for the budget and finances of a smaller business.
+While this card is also by the chase, these two cards are designed for both types of businesses: large businesses and small businesses that don’t spend as much.
+The regular Ink plus credit card is great for larger companies that meet the spending minimums, whereas the Ink Cash is designed for a smaller business’s budget and finances.

 While both credit cards are great and have the same goal in mind: to keep businesses running with reward incentives and credit, there are definitely cards that outshine one another.
-The Ink Plus business credit card seems great on paper but the true test to this great card is how stable your business is and how much you spend or make.
-It’s important to not blindly apply for this card and use it as you can ruin your credit and your business’ credit.
+The Ink Plus Business credit card seems great on paper, but the actual test of this great card is how stable your business is and how much you spend or make.
+It’s important not to blindly apply for this card and use it as you can ruin your credit and your business’ credit.
 Make sure you shop around and see which option works best for your large or small business.